paritytrading/philadelphia/README.md

 Links
 -----

-For more information about Philadelphia:
+For more information on Philadelphia:

   - Follow [@paritytrading](https://twitter.com/paritytrading) on Twitter for
     news and announcements